Bird of Paradise (1951 film): Production

-20th Century Fox announced the film in May 1950.
-It reunited several personnel from Broken Arrow including Debra Paget, Delmer Daves and Jeff Chandler.
+Twentieth Century-Fox announced the film in May 1950.
+Daves claims that he wrote "a practically new story" from the earlier play.
+The film reunited several personnel from Broken Arrow (1950), including Debra Paget, Jeff Chandler and Delmer Daves.
 Chandler joked that his character was just a variation on his performance as Cochise in Broken Arrow.

 The story is really about a conflict of worlds in 1850: a primitive people who live by their beliefs and the civilization – in quotes – brought by the white man.
 The problem is never resolved; even marriage can't do it – but... we used some wonderful locations and the scenery is breathtakingly beautiful.